OpenEducationAnalytics/OpenEducationAnalytics/README.md

 1) making it easy to setup a modern lakehouse in Azure
 1) facilitating the sharing of common assets (data pipelines, transformation scripts, dashboards, etc)

-<br/><br/>
+<br/><br/><br/><br/>

+To find out more about the growing ecosystem around OEA, including info about partners and customers that are using OEA today, visit our homepage at: [openeducationanalytics.org](https://openeducationanalytics.org)

-If you're new to OEA and want to learn about how to get started, take a look at: [getting_started](https://github.com/microsoft/OpenEduAnalytics/tree/main/getting_started)
+If you're new to OEA and want to learn about the technical details of how to get started, take a look at: [getting_started](https://github.com/microsoft/OpenEduAnalytics/tree/main/getting_started)

 ---